 As with our other comparisons, we won’t be selecting a “best” product or “editor’s choice.”
 There’s no way we could select one product that would fit the needs of all our readers.
 Rather, we’ve broken the data down by key attributes to make it easier for you to compare and contrast the features and aspects most important to your business.
 Additionally, we have made a spreadsheet available that contains more details and information than would fit in this already lengthy article.

 One critical factor in selecting a PSA tool is its compatibility with the other automation tools (e.g., remote monitoring and management [RMM], quoting, backup and disaster recovery) you use or will be using.
 Within the field of products that we compared, you should know that a handful of vendors offer a PSA along with other tools.
-In fact, Atera and ServiceTree are both a PSA and RMM rolled into one.
+In fact, Atera is both a PSA and RMM rolled into one.
 The software was built that way from the ground up.
+ServiceTree is primarily a PSA, although it also contains remote access/remote control functionality and will soon (Q1 2019) include some native RMM functionality.
 ConnectWise, Datto, and Kaseya offer a suite of business automation tools.